On Christian Pacifism

 [Rulers in authority are] God’s servant for your good.
 But if you do wrong, be afraid, for he does not bear the sword in vain; he is the servant of God to execute his wrath on the wrongdoer.
 Therefore one must be subject, not only to avoid God’s wrath but also for the sake of conscience.
 (Rom.
 13:4-5)

-And in another place,
+And our Lord says in another place,

 He said to them, “But now, let him who has a purse take it, and likewise a bag.
 And let him who has no sword sell his mantle and buy one… And they said, “Look, Lord, here are two swords.”
 And he said to them, “It is enough.”
 (Luke 22:36,38)